This manual is for BookmarkFS, version 0.1.6.

 Path to the Tcl script file.
 This option is mandatory.

-The script is evaluated once after interpreter initialization.
-The evaluation result will be used as the command name for later executions.
+The script is evaluated after interpreter initialization.
+Later executions use the evaluation result as command name.

 The following variables are set before script evaluation:

-if the -i option is given to fsck.bookmarkfs
+$::bookmarkfs::fsck::isInteractiveEquals to 1 if the -i option is given to fsck.bookmarkfs,

 Enable unsafe Tcl interpreter features.